legendarychristian/S-P500-LSTM-Analysis/README.md

 Train the model.

 ## Step 7
-Evaluate the model's error and tweak the parameters to make the best model possible.
+Evaluate the model's error and tweak the parameters to increase model accuracy.

 ## Step 8
 Plot your predictions versus your test data :)